flanksource/docs/canary-checker/docs/scripting/gotemplate.md

 The result is given as a `float64`.

 ```go
 {{ random.Float }} // 0.2029946480303966
 {{ random.Float 100 }}   // 71.28595374161743
 {{ random.Float -100 200 }} // 105.59119437834909
 ```

 ## regexp

 ### Find

 Returns a string holding the text of the leftmost match in `input` of the regular expression `expression`.

-This function provides the same behaviour as Go's [`regexp.FindString`](https://golang.org/pkg/regexp/#Regexp.FindString) function.
+This function provides the same behavior as Go's [`regexp.FindString`](https://golang.org/pkg/regexp/#Regexp.FindString) function.

 ```go
 {{ regexp.Find "[a-z]{3}" "foobar"}} // foo